groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.2-release-notes.md

 There are 14 features, improvements, and bug-fixes in this release, most notable are:

 *   Added support of retrieving an attachment file type
-*   Display folder name in the header when viewing archives
+*   Display folder name in the header when rendering archives

 ## Full List of Issues Covering all Changes in this Release